neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 <br>
 #### 4.2.
 Machine learning based steganalysis

 Machine learning was applied succesfuly to many applications and steganalysis is not an exception.
 To apply machine learning to steganalysis the first we need is a training database, that is a database of cover and stego images.
+Second we need a feature extractor, that is a programa capable to extract data from the images that could be used to differentiate between cover and stego images.
+Finally we need a classifier.
+This classifier receives the features extracted from the cover and stego images and needs to know which images are cover and which images are stego.
+With this information the classifier will learn how to classify images into cover and stego.
+This method is not perfect but it can detect LSB matching with accuracy over 90%.

+Let's perform a little experiment.
+It can take some time but it is very instructive.
+Firs we need to download a database of images.
+A good one is the boss database and youn can download it from [here](http://dde.binghamton.edu/download/ImageDB/BOSSbase_1.01.zip).
+This images are in grayscale, this simplifies the experiment.

+This db has 10000 images.
+We need two groups, one for training and other for testing our experiments are working.
+Chose 5000 random images for training and left the other 5000 for testing.